-The application of this Rule should not prevent an athlete from touching or preparing his selected implement in readiness for his trial provided that it does not endanger, delay or obstruct another athlete or other person.
-It is particularly important that the Judges interpret this Rule reasonably so as to ensure the competition proceeds in an efficient manner and the athlete is able if he so chooses to take his trial immediately his time begins.
+The application of this Rule should not prevent an athlete from touching or preparing their selected implement in readiness for their trial provided that it does not endanger, delay or obstruct another athlete or other person.
+It is particularly important that the Judges interpret this Rule reasonably so as to ensure the competition proceeds in an efficient manner and the athlete is able if they so choose to take their trial immediately when their time begins.